FStarLang/FStar/INSTALL.md

 ### Homebrew formula for Mac OS X ###

-On Macs you can also install or build F\* using Homebrew:
+On Macs you can also build and install the latest F\* release using Homebrew:

         $ brew tap homebrew/science
         $ brew install fstar

+For building and installing the latest F\* sources from GitHub (the master branch) instead of the latest release you can do:

+        $ brew --HEAD install fstar

 ## Building F* from sources ##